 Women's Soccer vs. Smith

-• Babson and Smith will meet for the 47th time on Saturday in a series that dates back to 1982.
-The Beavers are 23-18-3 all-time against the Pioneers and are unbeaten in 13 straight matchups (11-0-2) in the series since 2006.
+Babson and Smith will meet for the 42nd time on Saturday in a series that dates back to 1982.
+The Beavers own a 21-18-2 edge all-time and have won nine consecutive matches between the sides going back to 2007.

 LAST SMITH WIN

-• Monroe Peterson scored in the 99th minute to give the Pioneers a 1-0 win over the Beavers in a NEWMAC Tournament quarterfinal on October 29, 2005, in Babson Park.
+Monroe Peterson scored in the 99th minute to give the Pioneers a 1-0 win over Babson in a NEWMAC Tournament quarterfinal on October 29, 2005, in Babson Park.

 SCOUTING THE PIONEERS